Who are we?

 The three main aims of HeadsUP Mental Health Awareness are:

-2. To empower and equip young people to look after their mental health
+1. To empower and equip young people to look after their mental health.

 My name is Paula Baker, I live in Exmouth with my husband and two children.
 We’re an active family who love being outdoors on the beach, walking and playing sport.

-I have more than 10 years experience in the mental health field and over 5 years in an educational environment.
+I have more than 15 years experience in the mental health field and over 7 years in an educational environment.
 I have a Psychology Degree (BSc) and a Postgraduate Certificate in Child and Adolescent Mental Health.
-I am also a qualified Youth Mental Health First Aider and have a diploma in Life Coaching.
+I am also a qualified Youth Mental Health First Aider and have diplomas in Life Coaching; Mindfulness for Children and Advanced CBT.
 I hold an enhanced DBS (CRB) certificate for working with children, teenagers and vulnerable adults.
+I am Designated Safeguarding Lead (Level 3) trained and have completed Covid-19 Essentials: Infections Prevention and PPE course.

 My three passions in life are working with young people, sport and getting people talking about mental health.
-I’ve combined these passions to create and deliver HeadsUP Mental Health Awareness Limited.
+I’ve combined these passions to create and deliver HeadsUP Mental Health Awareness CIC.

 Free, safe and anonymous online support for young people.